Product-Led vs Sales-Led GTM: Complete Strategy Comparison

 Key Characteristics of Product-Led GTM

 Product-led GTM typically features free trials or freemium versions, self-service onboarding, and usage-based pricing models.
-The focus is on reducing friction in the user journey and driving customer expansion through product adoption.
+The focus is on reducing friction in the user journey and driving customer expansion through product adoption — a motion that, according to coverage in the HubSpot Sales Blog, has become increasingly viable as buyers self-educate before ever speaking to a rep.

 When Product-Led GTM Works Best